Optimal Eviction Policies for Stochastic Address Traces: The Average Occupancy Eviction Problem

 The overall state of the control system is then $x_\omega = (z_\omega, \beta_\omega)$, evolving as

 We are interested into two types of cost: buffer occupancy and misses.
 Correspondingly, we introduce two instantaneous cost functions:

-We study eviction policies (of the form $u_{\omega,t}=\mu_\omega(x_{\omega,t}, w_{\omega,t})$) from a multiobjective perspective \cite{Ehrgott05,Miettinen99}.
 Obviously, there is a tradeoff between the two costs, occupancy being minimized by evicting the item as soon as possible and misses being minimized by never evicting it.
 The set of ``good'' solutions to multiobjective optimization problems is the Pareto set, i.e., the set of all policies whose costs are not dominated by the costs of other policies (Pareto points are also known as Efficient Points, EPs).